 All the other metrics or factors are meaningless in comparison, especially in the health industry. – Sofiann McKerrell, Vine Digital

-In recent years Google have been placing far more of an emphasis on content relevancy, with websites that provide highly topical content within the E-A-T framework tending to be rewarded.
-Lets break it down –
+In recent years Google has been placing far more of an emphasis on content relevancy, with websites that provide highly topical content within the E-A-T framework tending to be rewarded.
+Let’s break it down –

 Content has to be accurate, truthful, useful information.
 It’s not about Google.
 It’s about the users.
 If they land on a website looking for information on how to remove wallpapers and the guide is about choosing a wallpaper design, they’ll be disappointed.
 If they read that information on a website that sells lightbulbs, they wouldn’t find it trustworthy.
 Google’s trying to mimic that behaviour.
 This is nothing new.
 For years we see that the content around core topics of the businesses is performing better than the topics that are not related to the business – Martina Nakov, Best Response Media

 Expertise – This directly correlates with the depth, time sensitivity, relevance and accuracy of your content.
 You may be an expert in your field, but if you don’t properly convey this information on your website it’s all meaningless jargon that won’t drive traffic to your site.
 Prior to publishing content, you should always ask yourself the following: Is my content showcasing my knowledge properly?
 Is it engaging?
 Am I answering my customer’s questions or am I meeting their needs?

 Authority – Placing yourself as an expert in your industry is one thing, but to become an actual authority you need to have the citations and recognition to back it up.
 When your content gets linked or shared on social media by peers and other industry experts, your own brand begins to grow and your site becomes more authoritative in Google’s eyes.